Attributed to Albert Einstein

 Joseph-Marie Jacquard was not the inventor of the programmable loom, as many people imagine, actually he created an attachment to the loom, which played a very important role not only in the textile industry, but also in development of other programmable machines, such as computers, for example the Analytical Engine of Charles Babbage.

 Joseph-Marie Charles (known as Jacquard after the nickname of his family) was born on 7th of July, 1752, in Lyon, France.
-He was the fifth of nine children of Jean Charles (nicknamed Jacquard) (1724-1772), a master weaver of brocaded fabrics, and his wife, Antoinette Rive.
+He was the fifth of nine children of Jean Charles (nicknamed Jacquard) (1724-1772), a master weaver of brocaded fabrics, and his wife, Antoinette Rive, who worked as a pattern reader.
 From the nine children, only Joseph and his sister Clémence (born 1747) survived to adulthood.
 Like the sons of many Lyons weavers, Joseph did not go to school, because his father needed him to perform odd jobs in the workshop.
-He learned to read as a thirteen-year-old boy by his brother-in-law Barret, a cultured man.
+He learned to read as a thirteen-year-old boy by his brother-in-law Jean-Marie Barret, a cultured man (a bookseller and printer).

-In 1793, Joseph-Marie and his son took part in the unsuccessful defense of Lyon against the troops of the Convention, and when the city fell, the two fled together, then adopted false names and joined the Revolutionary army.
-After seeing some active service, in 1797 Jean-Marie was shot down in a battle, and Joseph-Marie Jacquard returned to Lyon in 1798, lost again the plot of his life.
-After a stay in the hospital, he worked at various odd jobs—repairing looms, weaving, bleaching straw hats, driving horse-drawn carts, etc. It was probably in 1799, when he decided to dabble in automation of weaving, an occupation, which will made his name unforgettable.
+Unfortunately, Jacquard's pursuits were rudely interrupted by the Revolution, and in 1793, he and his son took part in the unsuccessful defense of Lyon against the troops of the Convention, and when the city fell, the two fled together, then adopted false names and joined the Revolutionary army.
+After seeing some active service in the Army of the Rhine, where Joseph rose to the rank of sergeant, in 1797 Jean-Marie was shot down in a battle, and his father returned to Lyon in 1798, lost again the plot of his life.
+After a stay in the hospital, he worked at various odd jobs—repairing looms, weaving, bleaching straw hats, driving horse-drawn carts, etc. It was probably in 1799, when he decided to return to the automation of weaving, an occupation, which will made his name unforgettable.

 In July 1800 Joseph Jacquard applied for his first patent—a treadle loom, then a loom to weave fishing nets in 1803, and starting in 1804, the Jacquard loom, which would weave patterned silk automatically.
+Jacquard took out a patent on his first loom on 23 December 1800.
 First looms of Jacquard were unsuccessful however, not only because were not operating well, but also for strong opposition by the silk-weavers.
-When in 1801, after a successful exposition in Paris, Jacquard exhibited his first loom in Lyon, the weavers, thinking their bread and butter endangered by the new machine, mobbed the inventor and broke up his invention.
+When in 1801, after a successful exposition in Paris (he was awarded a bronze medal for the loom by the French government), Jacquard exhibited his first loom in Lyon, the weavers, thinking their bread and butter endangered by the new machine, mobbed the inventor and broke up his invention.
+Three times the life of Jacquard was threatened by fanatics.
 Jacquard describes the occurrence himself.
 "The iron was sold for old iron, the wood for fuel, while I was delivered over to universal ignominy."

 It is out of the question, that Jacquard was informed about the earlier attempts of his fellow-citizens Basile Bouchon, Jean Falcon and Jacques Vaucanson to create an automated loom.
-After his not very successful first looms, the breaktrough came in 1803, when at the urging of a Lyon silk merchant, Jacquard went to Paris and visited the Conservatoire des Arts et Metiers.
-There he examined the loom of Jacques de Vaucanson and suggested various improvements in his own, which he gradually perfected to its final state.
+While in Paris, he examined the loom of Jacques de Vaucanson in the Conservatoire des Arts et Metiers and suggested various improvements in his own, which he gradually perfected to its final state.

 One of the first improvements of Jacquard was to eliminate the paper strip from Vaucanson's mechanism and to return to Falcon's chain of punched cards.
 Then, he tried to avoid the expensive metal cylinders of Vaucanson.
 In fact, the term Jacquard loom is a misnomer, actually Jacquard's invented an attachment (head), that adapts to a great many type of looms, that allow the weaving machine to create the intricate patterns often seen in Jacquard weaving.
 Thus any loom that uses the attachment is called a Jacquard loom.